 Coaching Staff

-Coach Rodkey has served as a PIAA Official for basketball, cross country, and track & field since the 2015-16 school year.
-Rodkey is a 2015 graduate of United High School and a 2018 graduate of the Indiana University of Pennsylvania where he earned his Bachelor of Science degree in Management Information Systems.
+Coach Rodkey served as a PIAA Official for basketball, cross country, and track & field from 2015 to 2023.
+Rodkey is a 2015 graduate of United High School and a 2018 graduate of the Indiana University of Pennsylvania, where he earned his Bachelor of Science degree in Management Information Systems.
 Coach Rodkey also earned a Graduate Certificate in Sports Management from Liberty University in August 2022 and his USATF Level 1 Track & Field Coach Certification in March 2022.
-Rodkey specializes in jumps at Carlisle but also has experience coaching sprints and distance.
+Rodkey's primary focus at Carlisle has been on jumps, and he has experience coaching sprints and distance.
 Rodkey is also the founding advisor of

 Carlisle Esports where he serves as the General Manager.
-Additionally, he serves Carlisle as an Assistant Varsity Cross Country Coach and Head 7th Grade Girls Basketball Coach.
-Coach Rodkey is also a volunteer Young Life Leader at Carlisle for South Central PA Young Life.
+He also serves Carlisle as an Assistant Varsity Cross Country and Indoor Track & Field Coach and a volunteer Young Life Leader at Carlisle for South Central PA Young Life.

-Coach Rodkey’s coaching philosophy and the RODKEY Rules are derived from his experience with his coaches while a student-athlete as well as from leadership studies during his courses at Liberty University which included leadership examples set by Vince Lombardi and John Wooden’s pyramid of greatness.
+Coach Rodkey’s coaching philosophy and the RODKEY Rules are derived from his experience with his coaches while a student-athlete as well as from leadership studies during his courses at Liberty University, which included leadership examples set by Vince Lombardi and John Wooden’s pyramid of greatness.
 Not every student-athlete may win, but everyone can improve.
-It is our goal as a coaching staff to help Carlisle student-athletes improve to go as far as they desire in athletics, academics, and life.
+Our goal as a coaching staff is to help Carlisle student-athletes improve to go as far as they desire in athletics, academics, and life.

 In his last stint as an Assistant Coach he spent 2004-2007 as the long distance coach at Shippensburg University during Spring Track seasons under the tutelage of Olympian and World Championships’ Bronze Medalist Steve Spence.
 During his four seasons of coaching at the collegiate level, his athletes claimed 22 PSAC places, including 5 individual Conference championships.
 He coached one All-American, Kelly Stewart, who placed 4th at NCAAs in the 10K and later qualified for the US Olympic Trials in 2008.
 Boardman attended Shippensburg University himself, was a varsity athlete throughout his four years of undergraduate study, and served as a team captain for both the cross country and track teams for the 1999-2000 season.